| |

-Discover Onsen Hot Pools Queenstown, A New Zealand Must Do 2023
+Onsen Hot Pools Queenstown | Top New Zealand Experience

-Onsen hot pools are a must-visit when in Queenstown.
-Onsen is Japanese for ‘hot spring’, and these natural hot pools are fed by the same geothermal springs that give Rotorua its reputation for being a ‘hotspot’ for geothermal activity.
 Onsen hot pools range in temperature from 38-42 degrees Celsius, making them the perfect place to relax and unwind after a long day of exploring Queenstown’s many attractions.

-Where is Onsen Hot Pools Queenstown?
+Where are the Onsen Hot Pools in Queenstown?

 Located at 160 Arthurs Point Road, just 10 minutes from the centre of Queenstown, these pools are nice and easy to get to.
 The drive is pretty scenic too – much like the rest of the entire Queenstown area!